Our Story of God’s Providence & Provision

 - 2014 – Opened a second location at the vacant Annunciation school facility at 1087 Kellogg Street to house the Upper School, with overall enrollment surpassing 115.

-Through many challenges over its 30-year history and by the grace of God, Providence Academy continues to grow, doubling over the last 10 years to around 150 students today.
+Through many challenges over its 30-year history and by the grace of God, Providence Academy continues to grow, more than doubling over the last 10 years to around 220 students today.

 What Do the Next 30 Years Look Like?